 Wealth screening, data analysis and updating your contact details

-The University of Liverpool was founded on philanthropy, and philanthropy continues to make an enormous impact at our University, enhancing the experience of students, providing state-of-the-art teaching facilities, and funding research projects that have a global and transformational impact.
-To assist with our fundraising we may gather information about you from publicly available sources – for example Companies House, the Electoral Register and media, this information is used to help us better understand you as an individual and your ability to support to University.
+The University of Liverpool was founded on philanthropy and philanthropy continues to make an enormous impact at our University, enhancing the experience of students, providing state-of-the-art teaching facilities, and funding research projects that have a global and transformational impact.
+To assist with our fundraising, we may gather information about you from publicly available sources – for example Companies House, the Electoral Register and the media, this information is used to help us better understand you as an individual and your ability to support the University.
 We may carry out wealth screening, a process which uses trusted third-party partners to automate some of this work.
-When we use third-party partners your data is never sold or retained and our partners are subject to contractual agreements which help compliance with Data Protection legislation.
+When we use third-party partners your data is never sold and our partners are subject to contractual agreements which support compliance with Data Protection legislation.

-Through such profiling we may also hold data that has been created by the University of Liverpool DART Team, such as:
+Through such profiling, we may also hold data that has been created by the University of Liverpool Development and Alumni Relations Team, such as:

 - - Wealth capacity ratings, which is an estimated asset worth

 - - Philanthropic interests

 - - Internal classifications and ratings as a potential donor

 - - A rating level on your engagement which is created from a mix of your event attendance, donation history and other interactions with the University.